ThomasPhilipp/go-programming/Chapter01/README.md

 Their usage is shown in `Chapter01/Exercise01.09`.
 For joining multiple `string` you can use the `+` symbol.
 Also, a number of shorthand operators exists: `--`, `++`, `+=`, `-=`.

+### Constants
+Constants are like variables, but you can't change their initial values.
+Their declarations are similar to `var` statements but an initial value is required.
+Types ar optional and interred if left out.
+An example of its usage shown in `Chapter01/Exercise01.16`.

+### Enums
+Enums are a way of defining a fixed list of values that are all related.
+Go does not have a built-in type for enums, but it does provide tools such as `iota`, which assigns numbers to constants.